 Citizens of Schengen countries are permitted free movement over Denmark’s borders and do not need a visa to work in Denmark.
 They are also not required to meet any visa requirements to live in Denmark for an extended period of time.

-However, by the end of 2021, citizens of Europe who are not part of the Schengen Area will be required to apply for an ETIAS visa waiver to travel to Denmark for short stays.
+However, from May 2023, it is expected that citizens of Europe who are not part of the Schengen Area will be required to apply for an ETIAS visa waiver to travel to Denmark for short stays.
 This includes EU countries who maintain their own visa policies, such as Ireland and the United Kingdom.